Inhumans vs. X-Men: Plot

-Beast works with Iso to discover any potential cures to the Terrigen cloud that has been toxic to Mutants.
+Beast works with Iso to find a cure for the Terrigen Mist cloud, which is toxic to mutants.
 At the same time, Emma Frost begins to face Black Bolt in order to avenge Cyclops.
 Beast soon overhears Medusa telling the rest of the Inhuman Royal Family to be prepared for the possibility of war against the X-Men as he discovers that the Terrigen cloud is becoming more saturated.

 Beast calls a meeting with representatives from each major mutant team.
 After updating them on the Terrigen cloud and suggesting they leave earth for good, Emma and Magneto hint at the possibility of war.
 Storm initiates a vote that ends in favor of destroying the Terrigen Cloud instead of leaving the planet.
-Wanting to avoid any conflict, Beast attempts to return to New Attilan, but Storm reluctantly attacks him from behind and reveals that she supported Emma and Magneto's plans from the beginning.
+Wanting to avoid any conflict, Beast attempts to return to Attilan, but Storm reluctantly attacks him from behind and reveals that she supported Emma and Magneto's plans from the beginning.

 Several of the X-Men work to get all of the heavy-hitters from the Inhuman Royal Family out of the way as the rest of the X-Men attack New Attilan.
 Medusa sends Iso and Inferno to find out what happened to Black Bolt and Crystal as she prepares for battle.
 It is revealed that all of the captured Inhumans along with Human Torch are sent to Limbo.
 Iso and Inferno are pursued by Wolverine and the time-displaced Angel.
 They manage to escape through a portal just before Wolverine can harm them.
 On the other side of the portal, they find Old Man Logan waiting for them.

 While Inferno distracts Logan, Iso discovers Forge nearby with a device that the X-Men are planning to use to alter the structure of the Terrigen Cloud so they can incinerate it.
-Iso and Inferno manage to defeat Logan and take Forge as their prisoner.
+Iso and Inferno manage to defeat Logan and take Forge prisoner.
 In Limbo, Medusa and the rest of the Royal Family start planning their escape.
 It is revealed that the X-Men have Black Bolt hidden away in a specially-made prison.